 Medicare costs hundreds of billions of dollars to keep afloat every year.
 The way the program is funded is by pulling a little bit out of every working adult’s paycheck each year.

 Problematically, new entrants into the workforce are dwindling due to dropping birth rates.
 On the other side of the spectrum, seniors are retiring in staggering volumes.
+This is for all industries and businesses, including that of healthcare.
+This could continue to decline.
+Of course, there is always hope that it will go the opposite way, too.

 That mismatch is creating conditions where the Medicare fund is losing money every year.
 It’s predicted that by the year 2026, Medicare will either go broke or more likely, will charge recipients much more to enjoy its coverage benefits.